stffrdhrn/stffrdhrn.github.io/page/curriculum-vitae.markdown

 </ul>

 <h2>Interests</h2>
+<h3>Distributed Systems</h3>
+<p>I have extensive experience designing and building distributed
+systems.
+This has ranged form load balancing email servers to financial transaction processing systems.
+Building these systems has included designing web administration and monitoring platforms as well as developer tools to make developing, testing and configuring these systems easier.</p>

+<p>In finance, systems need to be guaranteed to not lose a single
+transaction.
+Designing these systems required me to think about how to recover from failure for every bit of code by using ACID transactions.</p>

+<p>Along with designing the robust systems which process millions of
+transactions I am interested the user interface to these systems.
+I am interested in and have have experience developing non technical user Web Applications to allow the configuration of these systems.
+I am also interested in how technical users can monitor and administer the system by creating meaningful logs, metrics and management interfaces.</p>

+<p>I am also interested and have a lot of success in tuning performance
+issues and troubleshooting bugs in these distributed systems.</p>

 <h3>Security</h3>
 <p>I have knowledge in both Network and Application level security.
 I have
 knowledge and experience in securely configuring and designing networks,